Top test scores in Nebraska.

 Transfer Student (August Entry) - Guide PDF

-LPN-BSN (January Entry into NURS 322) - Guide PDF
+RN-BSN (January Entry) - Guide PDF

-LPN-BSN (August Entry into NURS 322) - Guide PDF
+RN-BSN (August Entry) - Guide PDF

 Provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.